changesets/changesets/packages/pre/README.md

 # @changesets/pre

-Enter and exit prerelease mode in a Changesets repo.
+Enter and exit pre mode in a Changesets repo.

 ## Usage